macalinao/ian-website/notes/diffeq/eigenvalues-and-eigenfunctions.md

 ---
-title: Eigenvalues and Eigenfunctions
-date: 2017-04-29
+title: Boundary Value Problems
-ordering: 3
+ordering: c30
 ---

-## Boundary Value Problems

 To find the eigenvalues and eigenfunctions of a boundary value problem, we must consider three cases: $\lambda = 0$, $\lambda > 0$, and $\lambda < 0$.
 For each of these cases, we find the eigenfunction using the initial values, then we find the eigenvalues using the result.